 Please believe me when I say the sacrifice of studying like crazy, getting into work before the sun rises, leaving work after the sun sets, starting a venture in your spare time, going to school part-time, and always trying again after failure is well worth it!
 Do it while you still have the energy!
 Once the foundation is set, you will have the optionality to do whatever you please.

 Always remember that hard work requires no skill.
-Here’s to another great three years and thanks for all your support!
+Thanks for all your support so far!